-The Congressional investigation of Russia’s interference in the 2016 presidential election continues to grow, as yet another Trump associate, Boris Epshteyn, has acknowledged that he has received a request for information from lawmakers.
+The congressional investigation of Russia’s interference in the 2016 presidential election continues to grow, as yet another Trump associate, Boris Epshteyn, has acknowledged that he has received a request for information from lawmakers.

 Epshteyn, a Trump campaign adviser who briefly served in the White House communications office, confirmed to ABC News that he has received a request for information and testimony from the House Intelligence Committee.
 His lawyer provided a brief statement to ABC News.

-The Trump associate, 34, most recently served as the special assistant to the president in charge of surrogate operations before leaving his post in March.
+Epshteyn, 34, most recently served as the special assistant to the president in charge of surrogate operations before leaving his post in March.

 The White House offered no explanation for his abrupt departure.
 Although a senior Trump administration official initially told ABC News that they were “exploring opportunities within the administration” for Epshteyn, he has since joined the conservative-leaning Sinclair Broadcasting as a political analyst.

 Epshteyn grew up in Moscow and met Trump’s son Eric Trump at Georgetown University, where Epshteyn received his law degree.
 After the campaign, he served as a senior adviser to the transition team and director of communications for the Presidential Inaugural Committee before joining the White House press office.

 A frequent on-air guest during the campaign, he became well-known for combative television appearances and friction with reporters behind the scenes.